SHOWING 1 - 1 OF 1 RESULTS

-Animals entering the U.S. may be subject to regulation by USDA APHIS as well as other federal agencies.
+Animals entering the United States may be subject to regulation by the U.S. Department of Agriculture Animal and Plant Health Inspection Service, or APHIS, as well as other federal agencies.
 Depending on your destination state, your pet may need to also meet additional health requirements.

 Building 11025, 38th Street

-Adoptions are sixty-two dollars each (dog, cat, kitten, puppy).
 Animals are required to be protected from heartworms.
-For more information, contact Veterinary Services at 804-734-2446.
+For more information, contact veterinary services at 804-734-2446.

 Planning for shipment of your pet includes researching airline requirements and quarantine restriction laws in your new location.
 You will need to check with the airlines on the requirements for size, weight, number of animals, kennel construction, documentation and season of the year limitations.
 Occasionally, small pets can be shipped on military flights but availability and regulations are always changing, as well as fees.
 Search https://www.aphis.usda.gov/aphis/pet-travel for pet shipping information.

-All (off post) Prince George County residents are required to have a current rabies vaccination and to purchase a Prince George Dog license yearly.
-Dog licenses go on sale November of each year and must be purchased by Feb 1st of the New Year.
+All (off post) Prince George County residents are required to have a current rabies vaccination for their pets and to purchase a Prince George Dog license yearly.
+Dog licenses go on sale November of each year and must be purchased by Feb.
+1 of the new year.
 For more information, call Prince George Animal Control 804-991-3200.
-Hours of operation are Monday, Tuesday, Thursday, and Friday 8:00 a.m.- 4:00 p.m. and Wednesday 7:30 a.m.-4:00 p.m.
+Hours of operation are Monday, Tuesday, Thursday, and Friday 8 a.m.- 4 p.m. and Wednesday 7:30 a.m.- 4 p.m.